Michigan Bariatric Surgery Collaborative

 Harnessing Data to Advance Science, Improve Outcomes

-• Implement venous thromboembolism prophylaxis guidelines.
+• Implementing VTE prophylaxis guidelines.

-• Assess and improve surgeon technical skill.
+• Assessing and improving surgeon’s technical skill.

 Research and quality improvement efforts of the collaborative have resulted in significant reductions in mortality and complication rates following bariatric surgery in Michigan.
 MBSC and its members have published noteworthy research in the New England Journal of Medicine and the Annals of Surgery, among other leading journals.
 MBSC has also been featured multiple times in the New York Times.